susanth-24/Proximal-Policy-Optimization/README.md

 # Proximal-Policy-Optimization
-Proximal Policy Optimization, or PPO, is a policy gradient method for reinforcement learning.
-The motivation was to have an algorithm with the data efficiency and reliable performance of TRPO
+Proximal policy optimization (PPO) is a deep reinforcement learning algorithm based on the actor–critic (AC) architecture.
+In the classic AC architecture, the Critic (value) network is used to estimate the value function while the Actor (policy) network optimizes the policy according to the estimated value function.